 The wp-admin area of your website should be accessed only by the admin user and you do not need to allow access to anyone else for security reason and also to avoid and password brute force issues with your admin user.
 Activating the password protection for that folder is quite easy since your cPanel includes such feature.
 In this tutorial we will discuss how you should create such a protection and how you should enable a user to access the protected folder.

 In order to activate the password protection feature via the cPanel service you will need to of course login into the cPanel service.
-Next you will either need to use the search option at the top left area of the cPanel service or search on your own for the icon called “Password Protect Directories”.
+Next you will either need to use the search option at the top left area of the cPanel service or search on your own for the icon called Directory Privacy.

-Once you access this feature you will be presented with a directory structure for all of the directories for your WordPress website and there you will need to click on the wp-admin folder link:
+Once you access this feature you will be presented with a directory structure for all of the directories of your WordPress website and there you will need to click on the wp-admin folder link.

-Then you will be provided with a message indicating that this folder has been password protected and you will need to go back for setting the username and password for the user who will have access to that directory.
+Then you will be provided with a message indicating that this folder has been password protected and you will need to scroll down to set the username and password for the user who will have access to that directory.

 Congratulations!
 You have successfully activated the password protection!